“Make writing your practice. If you commit to it, writing

 will take you as deep as Zen.”

 It’s been a very long while – several months- since my last blog post.
-Although I had not blogged, I had been actively creating word art and exploring the many writing avenues that I had not ventured into.
+Although I had not blogged, I had been actively creating word art and exploring many writing avenues.

 Writing the first draft of my memoir was a very therapeutic and eye-opening experience.
 As I mentioned in a previous post, memoir writing was like an exercise in connecting the dots that were my life experiences.
 It was at the same time therapeutic and draining, because the energy that came along with the memories demanded to be written, no matter if the body was tired from the day’s work.